microsoft/jacdac/services/_system.md

 Notifies that the status code of the service changed.

-    event low @ 0x05 {}

-Notifies that the low threshold has been crossed

-    event high @ 0x06 {}

-Notifies that the high threshold has been crossed

     event neutral @ 0x07 {}

 Notifies that the threshold is back between ``low`` and ``high``.